-Starter homes across the U.S. are gaining equity faster than any other type of home on the market, according to a recent report by Zillow.
+Starter home values across the U.S. are gaining equity faster than any other type of home on the market, according to a recent report by Zillow.
 In fact, over the past year, the report notes that homes in the most affordable segment of the market—typically desired by first-time buyers— gained 8.5 percent in value, compared to a 3.6 percent gain for the most expensive homes.

 To determine this, Zillow divided the U.S. housing stock into equal thirds based on value and determined the median value of the most and least valuable homes.
 Looking back at the past five years provides an even more significant difference, as people who own starter homes have experienced an increase in equity by 44.4 percent, meanwhile owners of top-tier homes fall behind only gaining 26.6 percent.